wbyoung/jsi/reference.md

 ## Sites

+* [Mozilla Developer Network][mdn]
+  Mozilla has done a great job documenting many of the tools needed to build websites.
+Their documentation on JavaScript, in particular is great.

+* [WebPlatform][webplatform]
+  Joint project by many organizations to do a better job documenting HTML, CSS, JavaScript, etc. This is still a work in progress, but it's pretty good for CSS.
+In particular, you should use this over W3Schools (which some people even recommend you avoid by always adding `-w3schools` to your searches).

 * [nodeschool.io][nodeschool]
   Great lessons to learn Node.js.

 * [SlowmoJS][slowmojs] and [metajs][metajs]
   Sites for visualizing code flow.

+* [Can I Use&hellip;][caniuse]
+  This site will tell you whether a browser includes certain functionality and will allow you to quickly choose whether you should use that feature or not.

 ## Articles